davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

-- Fixing up the house, seeking more adventures.
-Throwing myself into life after a halting start to the year.
+- Throwing myself into life after a halting start to the year.
+Off on holiday soon!
 Working out more at the gym

 ## Reading

+- *Our Share of Night*- Mariana Enriquez

 Here's everything I've read this year-[[Books Read 2023]]